Surely you've seen them in Bridal Magazines and on wedding sites.

 Do you take requests?

 You can nip this one in the bud by asking them for some ideas about how they’d warm up or follow certain key songs you’re looking for.
 It’s not that you’re going to legally hold them to these mixes, it’s just going to help you get a sense of where their heads are at.
-If you like Drake and they’re following it up with Glen Miller they’re either cutting-edge or off their rocker, hopefully you’ve asked enough questions at this point to get a sense of them.
+If you like Drake and they’re following it up with Glen Miller they’re either cutting-edge or off their rocker, hopefully you’ve asked enough questions at this point to get a sense of that.

 Other Djs are uncomfortable outside of what they know so they’ll be less likely to be able to handle an esoteric request or respond appropriately.